About Us

-Time for Inclusive Education (TIE) is Scotland’s LGBT Inclusive Education charity.
+Time for Inclusive Education (TIE) is a Scottish education charity.

-Our goal is for all young people to grow up in a society free from homophobia, biphobia and transphobia.
-We believe education is the most powerful tool we have to address this prejudice.
+Our goal is for all young people to learn in school environments free from homophobia, biphobia, and transphobia.
+We believe that education is the most effective tool to address prejudice, foster understanding, and ensure every learner feels included and respected.

-Beginning as the TIE Campaign, a grassroots group, we built and led the movement that saw Scotland become the first country in the world to commit to embedding LGBT Inclusive Education throughout the curriculum.
-Now as an educational charity, we continue working to make this commitment a reality.
+Founded as the grassroots TIE Campaign in 2015, we built and led the movement that resulted in Scotland becoming the first country in the world to commit to integrating LGBT Inclusive Education throughout the curriculum.
+Today, as an established education charity, we continue to turn that commitment into meaningful practice.

 You can view our constitution here.